danielanthonycollins/wales-tartan-centres/README.md

 ## **Testing Phase**

-- Responsiveness - How do you test this, dev tools? checking on multiple devices?
+### **Responsiveness**

+Responsiveness was checked and worked as intended with the following browsers:

+- Chrome (114.0.5735.133 Official Build x86_64)
+- Safari (16.5 17615.2.9.11.6, 17615)
+- Firefox (114.0.1 64-bit)
   ​

+### **Functionality**

-- Functionality - Each feature needs to be tested before something is complete, talk about the process, click each link check each image, does form validation work, if your using javascript or anything else, does it always behave as the user expects
+Each feature needs to be tested before something is complete, talk about the process, click each link check each image, does form validation work, if your using javascript or anything else, does it always behave as the user expects
 ​

-### Validators
+### **Validators**

 - HTML validator results (using [Markup Validation Service](https://validator.w3.org/)):